Wernfried/daterangepicker/README.md

 <a name="event_dateChange.daterangepicker"></a>

 ## "dateChange.daterangepicker" (this, side)
 Emitted when the date changed.
-Does not trigger when time is changed, use [timeChange](event_timeChange) to handle it
+Does not trigger when time is changed, use ["timeChange.daterangepicker"]("timeChange.daterangepicker") to handle it

 **Kind**: event emitted